rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 | up out of :| 14 | over and over for :| 3 | not to come down or :| 1 |
 | as in like :| 12 | up and down both :| 3 | about wanting to and so on :| 1 |

-If we toss out "/" from our word list the longest chain is "up and down over and over for".
+If we toss out "/" from our word list the longest chain of either is "up and down over and over for".
 Not surprisingly, it's due to Michael Pemulis (page 403):

 >Tell him we read books and tirelessly access D-bases and run our asses off all day here and need to eat instead of we don't just stand there and swing one leg up and down over and over for seven-plus figures.